City Vista Recreation Reserve

 The City Vista Recreation Reserve is a soccer stadium in Plumpton, Melbourne, Australia.
-It has been the home stadium of Caroline Springs George Cross Football Club since its opening in 2019 and recently the temporary base of Western United (A-League Women).
+It has been the home stadium of Caroline Springs George Cross Football Club since its opening in 2019 and was the temporary base of Western United (women) from 2022 to 2024, as well as the men's and women's training base.
 It has a current seated capacity of 3,000.

 History

-The venue was opened in mid-2019 for $13,000,000 as an improvement of local capacity at a higher level of the club of Caroline Springs George Cross and to encourage local residents for participation and action of sports/recreational activites at the venue.
-Western United used the venue as their training grounds for the their first two seasons of existence and played their first match against tenants Caroline Springs George Cross infront of 3,247 spectators on 22 August 2019.
+The venue was opened in mid-2019 for $13,000,000 as an improvement of local capacity at a higher level of the club of Caroline Springs George Cross and to encourage local residents for participation and action of sports/recreational activities at the venue.
+Western United used the venue as their training grounds for the first two seasons of their existence and played their first match against tenants Caroline Springs George Cross in front of 3,247 spectators on 22 August 2019.
 The A-League Women's side of Western United announced they would use the venue for training and home matches as well on 16 September 2022.